StephenHanzlik/EnosJava/README.md

 ## About
 This is the java implementation of the Mountain Snowpack app.

-For deployed version visit www.mountainsnowpack.com
+For the deployed version visit www.mountainsnowpack.com

 For the React front end see: https://github.com/StephenHanzlik/Front_End